 In most cases, some of the findings may be available within 24 hours after examination.
-If a case is pended it may take approximately 6-8 weeks before toxicological analysis is complete and the case can be amended.
+If a case is pending, it may take approximately 6-8 weeks before toxicological analysis is complete and the case can be amended.
 Unfortunately, due to the large case load, investigators are not able to contact each individual family after the examination.
-The legal next-of-kin is able to contact DCMEO in order to inquire about findings.
+The legal next-of-kin is able to contact DCOME in order to inquire about findings.

-The DCMEO certifies all deaths via the Electronic Death Registry System (EDRS).
+The DCOME certifies all deaths via the Electronic Death Registry System (EDRS).
 The funeral home is provided the EDRS case ID # when the decedent is picked up.
 The family should work closely with the funeral home to obtain a copy of the death certificate.

 In most cases, the clothing and decedent’s property will be turned over to the funeral home when the decedent is picked up from our office.
 Clothing will not be returned to funeral home if it poses a biohazard or if the clothing has been turned over to law enforcement for additional testing or investigation.